 We have gotten some feedback about the blocks now that we are 2 weeks into the QAL.
 I wanted to let everyone know that although the first block might've been a little tough for some, many of the blocks will be quite easy to do and suitable for beginning paper-piecers.
 Soma and I really wanted to challenge you guys!
 So bear with us.
 There will be easier blocks, but there will also be some challenging blocks for those of you who feel like you are up for it!
 With 20 blocks, I think we have something for everyone, so don't worry about having enough blocks to make a quilt even if you don't feel like you can do them all - I don't think that's going to be a problem.

 Finally I wanted to throw out some general paper piecing tips which should help a bit.
-But for those of you who can't wait any longer, here are the Block 2 links:
+But for those of you who can't wait any longer,

 Block 2 Timelord designed by Soma Acharya

 And here it is not quite assembled so you can see how it goes together: